Terms & Conditions

 For the purposes of this document, courses are defined as any class that lasts longer than a single two-hour class.
 If a student cannot attend a course, they must notify us at least thirty (30) in advance prior to the start date.
 With due notice, the student has the following options: first, transfer the registration to another person, approved in advance by the Wine School; second, receive a non-refundable credit on account which can be applied toward another course.
 At the discretion of the school, reasonable administrative costs may be deducted from the total credit.

-If a student does not give thirty days notice, a school administrator may offer a refund, at the administrator’s sole discretion.
-The total of any refund will be no great than 25% of tuition, minus any owed fees and reasonable administrative costs.
+If a student does not give thirty days notice, a school administrator may offer a non-refundable credit no greater than 25% of tuition, minus any owed fees and reasonable administrative costs.